imDarshanGK/Loops-python/README.md

 Example 1:

-    Enter a number:153
+    Enter a number: 153
     Sum= 153
     It is a Armstrong number

 Example 2:

-    Enter a number:125
+    Enter a number: 125
     Sum= 134
     It is not a Armstrong number

 Example 3:

-    Enter a number:407
+    Enter a number: 407
     Sum= 407
     It is a Armstrong number

 Example 4:

-    Enter a number:469
+    Enter a number: 469
     Sum= 1009
     It is not a Armstrong number

 # Range
 range

 Syntax:

        for i in range(start,end):
            //statement

 Program Explanation: